A Historic First for Southeast Asia

 References

-- Vietnam's First Standalone AI Law: Key Provisions and Implications.
+- Vietnam's First Standalone AI Law: Overview of Key Provisions.
 IAPP (2025).
 View source

 - Vietnam AI Law: Regulatory Milestone and Business Implications.
-Vietnam Briefing (2025).
+Vietnam Briefing (Dezan Shira) (2025).
 View source